 Principles of evolution and ecology applied to investigation of ancient life.
 Emphasis on analysis of field collections of marine invertebrate fossils from Paleozoic outcrops near campus.
-Prerequisite: GEOL 204 or permission of the instructor.
+Prerequisites: (BIOL 203 or BIOL 204) or (GEOL 203 or GEOL 204) and permission of the instructor.